 And it was one of those rare moments when the Muse descends with full force: I started scribbling (in the back of my notebook for The Manga Flute, which still has a dozen or so blank pages left), and ten minutes later I had covered two pages with the outline for the whole thing, and I swear that thirty seconds before I started writing, I had no ideas at all.
 At least not consciously.
 Perhaps my unconscious had been thinking about it for weeks and chose that moment to spit the results up to me.

-I looked over the outline.
-Four characters, which isn’t too many.
-Some opportunity for a composer to develop the emotional content.
-Not the same emotion running all the way through, either; there’s a variety of emotions along the way.
-So all is looking promising.
-The prose piece describes the consequences of this character’s failing to appear, his refusing to do what he’s expected to do, which is thought provoking but static; my story would be about his appearing and insisting on doing what he’s supposed to do over the objections of someone who doesn’t want him to do it, and bingo, there’s my conflict, that’s where the force comes from to move the story forward and have the characters end up somewhere else from where they started.
+The prose piece, which is by Neil Gaiman, describes the unfortunate consequences when its character (the Sweeper of Dreams) fails to appear, what happens when he refuses to do what is expected of him.
+This is intriguing but completely static, just a sketch or a vignette, really.
+My story, though, would be about his appearing and insisting on doing what he’s supposed to do over the objections of someone who doesn’t want him to do it.
+So, bingo, there’s my conflict, that’s where the force comes from to move the story forward and have the characters end up somewhere else from where they started.

 And I was pleased to see that the story I’d outlined really did look like one that I could tell adequately in just ten minutes.
 It would be tight, but doable.